 Nitrate assimilation under diurnal and seasonal cycles in Ostreococcus tauri

 As it has been discussed previously, photosynthetic organisms accumulate reserves during the light hours to support growth at night.
 Circadian regulation of C reserves as starch content diel oscillations have been already discussed in this work.
-However, the macroelement nitrogen is also an essential component in biomolecules of great importance for living beings.
-The most abundant form of nitrogen in the atmosphere or dissolved in water ecosystems is inaccessible for microalgae, it can only be used by fixing bacteria like Synechococcus.
-However, resource acquisition is critical to survival and nitrogen is, in fact, a major limiting nutrient of marine phytoplankton (Barros et al., 2005; Mittag, 2001; Sanz-Luque et al., 2015).
-O. tauri seems to have developed competitive mechanisms to ensure nitrogen assimilation in the marine ecosystem.
-Ostreococcus can grow on nitrate, ammonium, and urea, and complete sets of genes allowing transport and assimilation of these substrates have been identified in its genome (Blanc-Mathieu et al., 2014; Derelle et al., 2006).
-Specifically, in the growth medium used during this work, nitrate was used as nitrogen source.
+However, the macroelement Nitrogen is an essential component in biomolecules and itis, in fact, a major limiting nutrient of marine phytoplankton (Barros et al., 2005; Mittag, 2001; Sanz-Luque et al., 2015). .
+Ostreococcus can grow on nitrate, ammonium and urea, and complete sets of genes allowing transport and assimilation of these substrates have been identified in its genome (Blanc-Mathieu et al., 2014; Derelle et al., 2006).
+Specifically, in this work, nitrate has been used as nitrogen source.
 Nitrite reductase (NIR) enzyme of Ostreococcus has two additional redox domains that allow this enzyme to use NAD(P)H directly as reducing agent, improving nitrogen assimilation process (Derelle et al., 2006).

 In the previous chapters of this thesis, nitrate assimilation has been identified as one of the biological processes which genes and proteins present significant rhythmic profiles under diurnal cycles, as well as one of the processes with larger offset between gene expression and translation.
 Here, enzymatic activities of two of the main enzymes involved in nitrate assimilation is presented and integrated with multi-omic data from enzymes involved in the complete pathway.